cosmos/cosmos-sdk-docs/versioned_docs/version-0.47/integrate/architecture/adr-063-core-module-api.md

 should check this compatibility version and return an error if the current `RuntimeCompatibilityVersion` is higher than the version of the core API that this runtime version can support.
 When new features are adding to the `core` module API that runtime modules are required to support, this version should be incremented.

+### Runtime Modules

+The initial `runtime` module will simply be created within the existing `github.com/cosmos/cosmos-sdk` go module under the `runtime` package.
+This module will be a small wrapper around the existing `BaseApp`, `sdk.Context` and module manager and follow the Cosmos SDK's existing [0-based versioning](https://0ver.org).
+To move to semantic versioning as well as runtime modularity, new officially supported runtime modules will be created under the `cosmossdk.io/runtime` prefix.
+For each supported consensus engine a semantically-versioned go module should be created with a runtime implementation for that consensus engine.
+For example:
+- `cosmossdk.io/runtime/comet`
+- `cosmossdk.io/runtime/comet/v2`
+- `cosmossdk.io/runtime/rollkit`
+- etc.

+These runtime modules should attempt to be semantically versioned even if the underlying consensus engine is not.
+Also, because a runtime module is also a first class Cosmos SDK module, it should have a protobuf module config type.
+A new semantically versioned module config type should be created for each of these runtime module such that there is a 1:1 correspondence between the go module and module config type.
+This is the same practice should be followed for every semantically versioned Cosmos SDK module as described in [ADR 057: App Wiring](./adr-057-app-wiring.md).

+Currently, `github.com/cosmos/cosmos-sdk/runtime` uses the protobuf config type `cosmos.app.runtime.v1alpha1.Module`.
+When we have a standalone v1 comet runtime, we should use a dedicated protobuf module config type such as `cosmos.runtime.comet.v1.Module1`.
+When we release v2 of the comet runtime (`cosmossdk.io/runtime/comet/v2`) we should have a corresponding `cosmos.runtime.comet.v2.Module` protobuf type.

+In order to make it easier to support different consensus engines that support the same core module functionality as described in this ADR, a common go module should be created with shared runtime components.
+The easiest runtime components to share initially are probably the message/query router, inter-module client, service register, and event router.
+This common runtime module should be created initially as the `cosmossdk.io/runtime/common` go module.

+When this new architecture has been implemented, the main dependency for a Cosmos SDK module would be `cosmossdk.io/core` and that module should be able to be used with any supported consensus engine (to the extent that it does not explicitly depend on consensus engine specific functionality such as Comet's block headers).
+An app developer would then be able to choose which consensus engine they want to use by importing the corresponding runtime module.
+The current `BaseApp` would be refactored into the `cosmossdk.io/runtime/comet` module, the router infrastructure in `baseapp/` would be refactored into `cosmossdk.io/runtime/common` and support ADR 033, and eventually a dependency on `github.com/cosmos/cosmos-sdk` would no longer be required.

+In short, modules would depend primarily on `cosmossdk.io/core`, and each `cosmossdk.io/runtime/{consensus-engine}` would implement the `cosmossdk.io/core` functionality for that consensus engine.

+On additional piece that would need to be resolved as part of this architecture is how runtimes relate to the server.
+Likely it would make sense to modularize the current server architecture so that it can be used with any runtime even if that is based on a consensus engine besides Comet.
+This means that eventually the Comet runtime would need to encapsulate the logic for starting Comet and the ABCI app.

 ### Testing